couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 Where the service is a part of the visible counter name, and hostname and bucket must be stored and exported as a meta data.

+The SDK must only account network operations that are visible to server.
+In other words it must not increment counter for virtual/compound operations like `GET_ALL_REPLICAS` and instead track all `GET_REPLICA` sub-operations individually.
+Also during retry/retransmit each operation should be tracked separately.

 ## App Telemetry Activation

 The collection and reporting of application telemetry should be activated by